 Teaching a creative writing class?
+Trying to encourage creative writing?
 I’ve developed my attitude as I’ve taught this elective.

 I’ve written before about my creative writing class concerning the first week’s lesson plans and activities for class.
 After reflection, I believe one of the larger components of a creative writing class is my attitude as a teacher.
 I’m using this post predominantly to reflect; I hope that my thoughts help other creative writing teachers.